EOSgithub/linked-blog-starter-md/Xander's Labyrinth.md

 If the party reveals a "Monster Card" they gain a point of "Monsters are approaching!" when they have 2 of those points, combat is initiated and the party faces whatever has been tracking them through the Labyrinth.
 Once they defeat that monster, you remove a monster card in the deck from the game.

-If a Room card is revealed, roll on the Labyrinth Room Table to see which kind of room they find.
+If a Room card is revealed, roll on the [[Labyrinth Rooms Table]] to see which kind of room they find.